SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 * ~Tuned~ Could be reached by tuning, but we don't cal to that.
 * No - 14 MHz and thus 7 MHz are only supported on 2-series with base oscillator set to 16 MHz with tuning performed.
 * Usually - An aggressive overclocking which the oscillator can almost always reach, but which may not be stable.
-* Maybe - An aggressive overclocking which the oscillator may not be able to reach, or if it is able to reach it, may be unstable
+* Maybe - An aggressive overclocking which the oscillator may not be able to reach, or if it is able to reach it, may be unstable - but I have run chips at room temperature at this speed successfully, from tuned internal oscillator.
-* No!! - the oscillator cannot reach this speed on many specimens, and when it can, device is unstable.
+* No!! - the oscillator cannot reach this speed on most/all specimens, and when it can, device is unstable.

-**Note:** These values apply only to internal oscillator 32 MHz is often achievable on 0/1-series with an external clock, though good decoupling and a solid 5v supply is required.
-36 MHz may work on 2=series (maybe only extended temperature range ones) with an external clock.
+**Note:** These values apply only to internal oscillator 32 MHz is often achievable on 0/1-series with an external

 **7 and 14 MHz speeds are not exposed by the core** even though in some cases we record the tuned value for it  - nor are other speeds that some people might want to run at like 27, 28, or 21.
 I wanted to leave some of the user row open.

-## **THIS IS ONLY FOR TINYAVR**
-There are many good reasons not to use it on the Dx-series; the factory cal is pretty much dead on, and you can crank it up to 32 MHz without doing anything with the cal, and most importantly, you just can't change the speed as much by tuning.

-## Don't use this core, particularly
+## Tuning may adversely affect stability or, potentially, even product life
+It should go without saying that it voids any warranty to do such things to the parts.

+It should be avoided wherever the consequences of a failure are more severe than "minor nuissance", eg, if the device is hard to get to to replace or reset (say, in your back yard, ten feet up a snow-covered tree) or embarrassing (customer site - don't overclock stuff you sell to customers, it's dishonest and unethical).

+As a reminder, megaTinyCore (and the Arduino IDE in general) are not a suitable platform for developing life safety critical devices on; this includes anything connected to your car. *Good thing I only attach my poorly coded electronic gadgets to other people's cars*

 ## General Concepts
 As usual for AVR parts, the internal oscillator's compliance covers a far wider range than the datasheet describes.
 In my testing on 1-series parts, it appeared that both the 16 MHz and 20 MHz oscillator can be calibrated to as low as approximately 5/8 of their nominal speed or as high as 1 5/8 of their nominal speed The oscillator on the tinyAVR 2-series parts has gotten an upgrade in the form of the calibration register getting an additional bit - it now has 7 bit granularity instead of 6! (the high bit indicates whether the center frequency is 16 or 20 MHz).
 The 128 settings cover a similarly sized range of speeds, though both the top and bottom ends of this range are higher.
 The 2-series parts also reach higher speeds before they start to fail.